Better understand Medicare enrollment with SelectQuote.

 We can help make sure you’re getting all the benefits you deserve.
 There’s no obligation to enroll.

 Medicare Enrollment Periods

-Each year there are set times a person can enroll in Medicare or change existing Medicare plans.
-There are separate enrollment periods for Medicare Parts A and B (Original Medicare) and Medicare Part C (Medicare Advantage).
+Each year, there are five set times you can enroll in Medicare or change existing Medicare plans.
+They include:

-Annual Enrollment Period for Medicare Advantage and Prescription Drug Plan (AEP) – current Medicare recipients can change or enroll in Medicare Advantage coverage during this period that runs October 15-December 7 each year.
+Current Medicare recipients can change or enroll in Medicare Advantage coverage during this period that runs October 15-December 7 each year.
 During AEP, you can:

-- Switch from one Prescription Drug plan (Part D) to another.
+- Switch from one Medicare Prescription Drug plan (Part D) to another

-- Add a Prescription Drug plan if you didn’t enroll when first eligible for Medicare.
+- Add a Medicare Part D plan if you didn’t enroll when first eligible for Medicare

 - Moving to a new location where new plan options are available